The Big Europe Bucket List: 58 Hidden Destinations & European Landmarks You Have to See!

 The idyllic city of Zakopane should be one of the places listed in a nature lover's bucket list.

-The gateway to the wonders of the Tatra National Park, Zakopane is the perfect start off point for hikers, rafters, skiers, and snowboarders.
+The gateway to the wonders of the Tatra National Park, Zakopane is the perfect start off point for hikers, rafters, skiers, and snowboarders, and makes a perfect weekend break for families with kids.
 The slopes of Zakopane spoil avid skiers and snowboarders with its steep ski slopes and modern lift services.
 Teeming with tree-lined trails with a backdrop of majestic mountains, Tatra National Park has a hiking experience for all levels and for all seasons.

 In the summer, the gurgling rivers, wildlife, and the impressive cascades of the Siklawa Falls in the Strazyska Valley are bound to impress even the most experienced trekkers.
 And, if this trail seems too easy, the hike up the ragged facade of imposing Mount Giewont can pose a challenge to hiking enthusiasts.